soundio/soundstage/README.md

-# Soundio
+# Soundstage

-Soundio is a Graph Object Model for Web Audio processing graphs.
+Soundstage is a Graph Object Model for Web Audio processing graphs.
 It provides an API for creating, manipulating and observing graphs, and a JSONify-able structure for exporting and importing them.

-Soundio is the library that powers <a href="http://sound.io">sound.io</a>.
+Soundstage is the library that powers <a href="http://sound.io">sound.io</a>.

 ## Dependencies and tests

-Soundio is in development.
+Soundstage is in development.
 It is currently dependent on three repos that can be installed as git submodules:

 - <a href="https://github.com/cruncher/collection">github.com/cruncher/collection</a>